-Monroe County Sheriff: bail reform linked with crime spike
+Monroe County Sheriff: Bail reform linked with crime spike

 “Minor crimes if you want to call them like larceny at the stores,” Sheriff Baxter said.
 “When that starts being reduced, you’ll see a cross-section there that could illustrate very clearly when you do less enforcement there’s potential for significant crime to go up.
 Or violent crime to go up.”

-“It’s less restrictive in a sense that people being charged are given an opportunity to essentially be not incarcerated while they’re charges are pending,” Defense Attorney Derrick Hogan said.
+“It’s less restrictive in a sense that people being charged are given an opportunity to essentially be not incarcerated while their charges are pending,” Defense Attorney Derrick Hogan said.

 He feels the focus should be on giving suspects of misdemeanors or non-violent felonies with little financial resources more chances to fight their case outside of incarceration.
 He says that gun violence does not link to bail reform policies.